Beelzenef/awesome-gamedev/README.md

   easier.
 Implemented in Java.
 [3-clause BSD][29].
 * [Three.js][69] - A library that makes WebGL easy to use.
 Implemented in ECMAScript.
 [Expat][11].
+* [Tilengine][397] is a 2D graphics engine for creating classic/retro games with tilemaps, sprites and palettes.
+Its scanline-based rendering system makes raster effects a core feature.
+[MIT][403]
 * [voxel.js][67] - A multi-component framework for bulding voxel games for modern browsers.
 Implemented in ECMAScript.
 [3-clause BSD][29].
 * [ZenGL][393] - A cross-platform game development library designed to provide